-PSY 3130 Adolescent Psychology (FCS)
+PSY 3130 Adolescent Psychology (FCS) 4 s.h.

 Nature of pre-adolescent and adolescent behavior and its underlying dynamics; systematic study of modern concepts for understanding and dealing with the adolescent and pre-adolescent in our society.
 Emphasis on normal behavior development as it relates to the physical, emotional, social, and intellectual growth of adolescents.
 Prerequisite: PSY 1010.